-China is the birthplace of silk.
-Sericulture (the raising of silkworms for silk production) has a history of over 6,000 years.
-Legend has it that Lady Hsi-Lin-Shih (wife of the Yellow Emperor Huangdi) was having tea under a mulberry tree when a cocoon fell into her cup.
-As she watched, the cocoon spun a strong white thread.
-She unwound the strand onto her finger, realizing that it could be used as weaving thread.
-Thus an industry was born.
-She taught her people how to raise silkworms, and later invented the loom.
-Silk production reached a high level of craftsmanship during the Shang Dynasty (1600BC-1046BC).
+The wife of the Yellow Emperor Huangdi was having tea under a mulberry tree when a silkworm cocoon fell into her cup.
+As she watched, a strand of fiber unspun from the cocoon, and she realized that the strong filament could be used to make cloth.
+Thus, an industry was born.
+She taught her people how to raise silkworms and later invented the loom.

-Silk is a delicately woven product made from the protein fibers of the mulberry silkworm cocoon.
-Silk production is a lengthy process that needs close monitoring.
+Silk is a delicately woven product made from the protein fibers of the silkworm cocoon.
+Silk production is a lengthy process that requires close monitoring.

 Characteristics of Silk

 Quality silk is soft and glossy with clear and symmetrical colors.
 The shimmering appearance of silk is due to the triangular prism-like structure of the silk fibre.

 It refracts incoming light at different angles and so produces different colors.